rexposadas/teleport/design.md

 - Resource usage will be isolated per job.
 - There will be job_id grouping. for example:
   - /sys/fs/cgroup/teleport/<job_id> -- the job_id is the UUID provided by the server when the job was created.
+- Use cpu.max, memory.max and io.max controllers to set resource values.

 The hardcoded resource limits are below.
 For this challenge, I will assume the jobs are relatively light:
 - CPU: 0.5